Click here: Learn more about our agreement with Prime Healthcare Foundation

 NurseResidencyProgram@cmhc.org

-Central Maine Medical Center Family Medicine Residency provides clinical and educational experiences to third-year core students and fourth-year elective students.
-We are a very competitive site for clinical rotations.
-We strive to show compassion and respect to all and pride ourselves to immerse our students in vast clinical environment and a great experience.
-We advise applicants to apply months in advance in order to secure an approved rotation.
+We strive to show compassion and respect to all and e ourselves on the immersion of our students in a vast clinical environment and a great learning experience.
+We advise applicants to apply a minimum of 8 weeks in advance in order to secure an approved rotation.

 Our residency is a host Core Clerkship site for the entire third year of clinical experiences for the University of New England College of Osteopathic Medicine (UNECOM).
 We accept a total of twelve students from UNECOM, who are matched to our site through a lottery process.

 We strive to provide an optimal learning experience by allowing students to be involved in all aspects of medical education.
 We will only schedule rotations when there is no conflict with resident education.
-Rotations are available to students from U.S., Canadian and offshore medical schools.
+Rotations are also available to students from other U.S., Canadian, and international medical schools.

-The following elective clerkships are available at CMMC (clerkships are only scheduled when they will not conflict with resident education) and are coordinated by the Family Medicine Residency office.
-We only approve rotations that offer the most optimal education.
+The following elective clerkships are available at CMMC and are coordinated by the Family Medicine Residency office.
+We only approve rotations that offer the most optimal education and clerkships are only scheduled when they will not conflict with resident education.
 We offer these rotations to students from U.S., Canadian and offshore medical schools.

 Family Medicine (Sub-Internship)